Pinching estimates for solutions of the linearized Ricci flow system in higher dimensions: Introduction and main results

 On the subject of differential Harnack inequalities for the linearized Ricci flow system, there have been many important contributions.
 In \cite{[ChHam]}, B. Chow and R. Hamilton proved a linear trace differential Harnack inequality for the coupled system \eqref{Rf}-\eqref{LLh} by adapting similar techniques of Hamilton's trace inequality for the Ricci flow \cite{[Ham2]} and Li-Yau's seminal inequality for the heat equation \cite{[Li-Yau]}.
 Meanwhile in \cite{[ChCh]}, B. Chow and S.-C. Chu gave a geometric interpretation in terms of this linear trace differential Harnack inequality.
 In \cite{[GIK]}, C. Guenther, J. Isenberg and D. Knopf studied the linearized Ricci flow system at flat solutions from the point of view of maximal regularity theory.
 Besides, the related Li-Yau-Hamilton type differential Harnack inequalities for the linearized Ricci flow system were also appeared in \cite {[Chow]}, \cite{[ChKn]} and \cite{[WuZh]}.

 In another direction, in \cite{[AC]}, G. Anderson and B. Chow considered the quantity $|h|^2/R^2$ for solutions to the linearized Ricci flow system \eqref{Rf}-\eqref{LLh} on closed $3$-manifolds with positive scalar curvature.
-They proved a pinching estimate for solutions of the linearized Ricci flow system on a closed $3$-manifold: \begin{thm}[Anderson and Chow \cite{[AC]}] Let $(M^3,g(t))$ be a solution to the Ricci flow on a closed $3$-manifold on a time interval $[0,T)$ with $T<\infty$ and let $\rho\in[0,\infty)$ be such that $R_{min}(0)>-\rho$.
+They proved an interesting pinching estimate for solutions of the linearized Ricci flow system on a closed $3$-manifold: \begin{thm}[see Anderson and Chow \cite{[AC]}] Let $(M^3,g(t))$ be a solution to the Ricci flow on a closed $3$-manifold on a time interval $[0,T)$ with $T<\infty$ and let $\rho\in[0,\infty)$ be such that $R_{min}(0)>-\rho$.
 If the pair $(g,h)$ is any solution to the linearized Ricci flow system \eqref{Rf}-\eqref{LLh}, then there exists a constant $C<\infty$ depending only on $g(0)$, $h(0)$, $\rho$ and $T$ such that

 on $M\times[0,T)$.
 Furthermore, when $\rho=0$, $C$ is independent of $T$. \end{thm} The inspiration for the above pinching estimate partly comes from the works of R. Hamilton (see Section 10 of \cite{[Ham1]} and Section 24 of \cite{[Ham3]}) and M. Gursky \cite{[Gu]}.
-We refer the interested reader to the introduction of \cite{[AC]} for nice explanations on this subject.

-In Theorem \ref{ACthm}, if we take $h=Rc$ and $\rho=0$, we immediately obtain Hamilton's Ricci pinching estimate: \begin{thm}[Hamilton \cite{[Ham1]}] If $(M^3,g(t))$, $t\in[0,T)$, $T<\infty$ is a solution to the Ricci flow \eqref{Rf} on a closed $3$-manifold with positive scalar curvature, then there exists a constant $C<\infty$ depending only on $g(0)$ such that
+We refer the reader to the excellent introduction of \cite{[AC]} for nice explanations on this subject.
+In Theorem \ref{ACthm}, if we take $h=Rc$ and $\rho=0$, we immediately obtain Hamilton's Ricci pinching estimate: \begin{thm}[see Hamilton \cite{[Ham1]}] If $(M^3,g(t))$, $t\in[0,T)$, $T<\infty$ is a solution to the Ricci flow \eqref{Rf} on a closed $3$-manifold with positive scalar curvature, then there exists a constant $C<\infty$ depending only on $g(0)$ such that

 on $M\times[0,T)$. \end{thm}